Emotional Intelligence, or, what is commonly referred to as EQ has been claimed to be the key to success in life!

 Whilst earlier research mentioned previously has found an association between conscientiousness and EI, in actual fact, more recent findings show that the actual correlation between EI and the ‘Big 5’ personality traits is close to zero!

-Research by Mayer, Caruso, and Salovey (2016) found the following correlations between EI and the Big 5:
+Research by Mayer and colleagues (2016) found the following correlations between EI and the Big 5:

 - Neuroticism – r = -.17